 Santa Marta Magdalena Department, Colombia Travel Guide

-Staying connected in Santa Marta simple with local SIM cards.
+Staying connected in Saint Marta simple with local SIM cards.
 Major mobile carriers Claro, Tigo, Movistar.
 Claro generally widest coverage.

 Internet access and Wi-Fi widespread.
-Most places to stay and hostels free Wi-Fi, quality can vary.
+Most spots to stay and hostels free Wi-Fi, quality can vary.
 Many restaurants and cafes free Wi-Fi.

 Spanish official language in Colombia.
 English used by some staff in larger hotels, tourist agencies, upscale restaurants.
-Limited English proficiency elsewhere.
+Limited Ability to speak english elsewhere.

 Local SIM cards for widespread coverage.
 Wi-Fi common in tourist spots.
 Learn basic Spanish phrases for better interaction.